IntroGM/2017/README.md

 - Create their own simple 2D numerical geodynamic model including heat transfer and viscous flow

 # Suggested background studies
-Students taking this course are should have taken past courses that provide
+Students taking this course should have

 - Basic knowledge of geodynamic processes in the lithosphere (stress and strain, elasticity, viscous flow, plasticity, heat transfer, etc.)
-- Familiarity with basic computer programming concepts (loops, logical operators, conditional statements, etc.)
+- Familiarity with basic computer programming concepts (loops, conditional statements, etc.)
-- General understanding of calculus (derivatives, integrals, discretization, etc.)
+- General understanding of calculus (derivatives, integrals, etc.)

 It is not required, but you will also benefit from having some knowledge of programming in Python.